medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 It is optional to include the timestamp: Communication.payload:attachment.content[x]:contentAttachment.creation, which represents the date and time the attachment was created.
 [Click here for more information about this timestamp.](./StructureDefinition-medcom-careCommunication-communication.html#signature-and-relevant-information)

+#### Narrative text
+For guidance on how the narrative text should be structured, please refer to the general guide available [here.](https://medcomdk.github.io/MedComLandingPage/assets/documents/GeneralGovernanceFHIRStandards.html)

 #### Examples
 The [examples page](examples.html) illustrates a flow of CareCommunications sent between healthcare parties.
 This includes new message, replies and forwarded messages.